atom/atom/docs/upgrading/upgrading-your-package.md

 ### Deprecation Cop

 Run an atom window in dev mode (`atom -d`) with your package loaded, and open Deprecation Cop (search for `deprecation` in the command palette).
+Deprecated methods will be appear in Deprecation Cop only after they have been called.

 ![dep-cop](https://cloud.githubusercontent.com/assets/69169/5637914/6e702fa2-95b5-11e4-92cc-a236ddacee21.png)

+When deprecation cop is open, and deprecated methods are called, a `Refresh` button will appear in the top right of the Deprecation Cop interface.
+So exercise your package, then come back to Deprecation Cop and click the `Refresh` button.

 ## Upgrading your Views